Saeidjamali/intellithing/README.md

 # intellithing

-An opensource project started by frasturated data scientists.
-INTELLITHING is an opensource library to reduce the amount of coding required for a successful finetuning of Large Language Models.
+intellithing is an opensource project started by frasturated data scientists.

+intellithing is an opensource library to reduce the amount of coding required for a successful finetuning of Large Language Models.